Never Split the Difference

 Strategic tightrope walking

 United States President John F. Kennedy declared a naval blockade in Cuba on 22 October 1962, after a week of internal deliberations.
 The Soviet Union could have reacted to this action by increasing the risk of nuclear conflict to critical levels, which Kennedy believed had a one-third to one-half chance of occurring.
 After days of tension, statements, and clandestine talks, Khrushchev chose to avoid direct confrontation, withdrawing the missiles from Cuba and returning them to the Soviet Union.
 This was done in exchange for a promise from the United States to withdraw its missiles from Turkey in the near future.
-Khrushchev chose to back down after considering the possibility of a nuclear catastrophe.
+Khrushchev chose to back down after considering the possibility of a nuclear catastrophe (Dixit, Nalebuff, 1991, 225).

-Dixit and Nalebuff, in their works Thinking Strategically and The Art of Strategy, examine this historical event and explore the idea of strategic tightrope walking.
+Dixit and Nalebuff, in their works Thinking Strategically (1991) and The Art of Strategy (2010), examine this historical event and explore the idea of strategic tightrope walking.
 This tactic is based on deliberately creating a risk that is sufficiently intolerable for the opponent that they are induced to eliminate it, thereby complying with our wishes.
 This is a technique that requires skilful use of credibility and proper risk management, as one might expect, but it can also be a very effective strategy for achieving predetermined goals.

 The classic example of strategic tightrope walking has been the Cold War and the use of nuclear deterrence.
 To prevent the Soviets from launching a conventional attack against Europe or the United States, it is necessary to expose them to the possibility that the conflict will escalate and a nuclear exchange will occur.
 The Soviets would proceed more slowly if the risk of pursuing that course increased.
 The United States and the Soviets would likely offer mutual concessions, despite running a greater risk of escalation.